Joel Richardson

-Joel Aleister Richardson (born October 15, 1969), (a.k.a.
+Joel Aleister Richardson (born October 15, 1969) (a.k.a.
 Jimmy Swann), is a Canadian artist, filmmaker and award-winning athlete.

-Richardson became widely known for his controversial clash with Toronto's Mayor, Rob Ford.
+Richardson became widely known for his controversial clash with Toronto's mayor, Rob Ford.

-His work is extensive, ranging from oil on canvas, portraits and landscapes... to his unique style of flash mob performance street art, which closed streets in the heart of the Canadian financial district.
+His work is extensive, ranging from oil on canvas, portraits and landscapes, to his unique style of flash mob performance street art, which closed streets in the heart of Toronto's financial district.
 He was an invited participant to the Occupy Wall Street main art show in New York City, which took place at the J. P. Morgan Building on Wall Street.
-He is a member of the Directors Guild of Canada(DGC) and has over 20 IMDb credits.
+He is a member of the Directors Guild of Canada (DGC) and has over 20 IMDb credits.

 Early life

-Joel's childhood was spent growing up in Owen Sound, Ontario.
-He made a name for himself as an up-and-coming long distance runner, and in 1988 met future Olympic gold medalist, Matthew Birir and his brother Jonah Birir at the World Junior Championships in Sudbury, Ontario.
-At the age of seventeen Richardson traveled to Kenya where he lived in a mud hut with the Birir's in a tiny village named Metipso, in the central highlands of Kenya.
+Richardson's childhood was spent in Owen Sound, Ontario.
+He made a name for himself as an up-and-coming long distance runner, and in 1988 met future Olympic gold medalist Matthew Birir and his brother Jonah Birir at the World Junior Championships in Sudbury, Ontario.
+At the age of seventeen Richardson traveled to Kenya where he lived in a mud hut with the Birirs in a tiny village named Metipso, in the central highlands of Kenya.

 Artistic beginnings

 In 1992, after returning to Canada from spending four months on the Gaza/Israeli border, Richardson was hospitalized for undisclosed reasons.

-After spending a month in the hospital he rented a studio in the infamous 888 Dupont, a former factory filled with artists, musicians and hustlers.
-The atmosphere was a perfect storm of creativity, subversion and a shared sense of community that fueled one of the most prolific periods of his career.
+After spending a month in the hospital, he rented a studio in the infamous 888 Dupont, a former factory with artists, musicians and hustlers.
+The atmosphere was one of creativity, subversion and a sense of community.

-Two years later Joel returned to Metipso, where he would paint the people and landscapes that had so inspired him as a young athlete.
+Two years later, Richardson returned to Metipso, where he would paint the people and landscapes that had so inspired him as a young athlete.
 These paintings would later be displayed at his first major exhibition at the Tom Thomson Memorial Gallery.